denizcanbag/Shell/README.md

 Example For PS2: ls;quit;ls -a ~~ will issue the commands ls and ls -a simultaneously then quit.

 Cd command is working like a charm :) and theme of the shell is pirate.

-Ofcourse shell has a known bug unfortunatly :( It is that if you give ; command on batched file it will loop infinitly because of child process not being relaesing the memory on time so fgets couldnt find the EOF(In theory ofc.)
-So if you are going to use ; command with batch mode please give quit command too in anywhere of the file so execution can stop after the first iteration.